 Hard work trying to get pregnant.
 Hard work after they are born.
 Jack is born.
 I am delighted, I know a bit more about babies.
 Right from the very start of my son’s life he cryed and cryed signalling some sort of distress.
 My goodness sometimes he was like a little red beetroot.

 His skin was so itchy, he scratched all the time.
-He scratched his face ripping his skin, it would get infected with a bacteria and then anti-biotics were needed from the Dr to control this. my husband and I were tired.
-I was afraid that my baby would scratch himself so severely.
-I remembered one time in my own childhood, that my mother and grandmother used to bind my hands when I had chicken Pox so I would not scratch.
-So in desperation I bandaged Jack’s hands , and lovingly put mittens on his hands, so he could not scratch.
-It was not until another mother said, that it looked like Eczema that I knew I had to do something about it.
+He scratched his face ripping his skin got infected with a bacteria.
+Antibiotics were needed from the Dr to control this.
+Tired parents.
+Afraid that baby would scratch himself so severely.
+My grandmother used to bind my hands when I had chicken Pox so I would not scratch.
+In desperation, I bandaged Jack’s hands , and lovingly put mittens on his hands preventing scratch.
+It was not until another mother said, that it looked like Eczema I was prompted to action.
+Off to the Dr.

 Called the hospital everyday to try to get an appointment to see the specialist.
 Skin prick tests and more tests and I got creams and lotions.
 Stopped drinking cow’s milk so it would not come through my milk, started to drink Soy milk.
 The Dr said that by bandaging him for 20 minutes a day in wet cloth so the moisture would absorb in the skin would be a good method.
 I wet bandage mummified my baby 20- minutes a day.